broken-helix/happiness/README.md

 - The Add Event page is essentially a form to complete.
 - If the user is not logged in, they will be redirected to login.
 - The user can type their 'happy hack' and pick an emoji to illustrate the hack.
-- A sound will be played when the user successfully submits a post.
+- A sound will be played when the user successfully submits a post, along with a happy animation.

 ![Add Event](/static/docs/add-hack.jpg)